Living With an InterStim System

 - When to call your doctor

 - Other helpful information

 Some people report feeling worried because they don’t feel stimulation all the time.
-If this is a concern of your, keep in mind that your doctor may have programmed your neurostimulator to turn on and off at regular intervals.
+If this is a concern of yours, keep in mind that your doctor may have programmed your neurostimulator to turn on and off at regular intervals.
+In addition, quick movements or a change in posture may move the implanted lead closer to your sacral nerve.
+This can feel like an unexpected change in stimulation sensation even though the stimulation level has not changed.
 If you are not receiving adequate symptom relief, contact your doctor.

 If you have questions about your neuromodulation therapy, if you are not receiving adequate symptom relief, or if your OAB symptoms return, call your doctor.